pkardas/notes/books/clean-agile.md

 work is being done.

 **Never, ever, ever, ask for permission to pair.
 Or test.
 Or refactor.
 Or...
 You are the expert.
 You decide.**

+## Chapter 6: Becoming Agile

+Agile Values:

+1. Courage - It is reckless to conform to a schedule by sacrificing quality.
+The belief that quality and discipline increase speed is a courageous belief because will constantly be challenged by powerful but naive folks who are in a hurry.
+2. Communication - A team that sits together and communicates frequently can work miracles.
+We value direct and frequent communication that crosses channels.
+Face-to-face, informal, interpersonal conversations.
+3. Feedback - Maximize the frequency and quantity of feedback.
+They allow us to determine when things are going wrong early enough to correct them.
+They provide massive education about the consequences of earlier decisions.
+4. Simplicity - Numbers of problems should be reduced to minimum.
+Therefore, indirection can be kept to a minimum.
+   Solutions can be simple.
+This applies to the software, but it also applies to the team.
+Passive aggression is indirection.
+Keep the code simple.
+Keep the team simpler.

+These values are diametrically opposed to the values of large organisations who have invested heavily in middle-management structures that value safety, consistency, command-and-control, and plan execution.

+It is not really possible to transform such an organisation to Agile.

+Agile coaches are members of the team whose role is to defend the process within the team.
+In the heat of development, developers may be tempted to go off process.
+Perhaps they inadvertently stop pairing, stop refactoring, or ignore failures in the continuous build.
+The coach acts as the team's conscience, always reminding the team of the promises they made to themselves and the values they agreed to hold.
+This role typically rotates from one team member to the next on an informal schedule and based on need.
+A mature team working steadily along does not require a coach.
+On the other hand, a team under some kind of stress (schedule, business or interpersonal) may decide to ask someone to fill the role temporarily.

+Every member of an Agile team needs to understand the values and techniques of Agile.
+Therefore, if one member of the team is trained, all members of the team should be trained.

+Agile is for small- to medium-sized teams. period.
+It works well for such teams.
+Agile was never intended for large teams.
+The problem of large teams is a problem societies and civilizations.
+And large teams are a solved problems.

+Agile was invented because we did not know how to effectively organize a relatively small group of programmers to be effective.
+SSoftware development needed its own process because software is really like nothing else.

+The answer to the question of Agile in the large is simply to organize your developers into small Agile teams, then use standard management and operations research techniques to manage those teams.